williamouyang/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 Okta provides a default policy and two default rules, one for service apps (client credential flows) and one for all other flows.

-You can add [rules](#create-rules-for-each-access-policy) to the default policy, or you can create access policies and rules for a client or set of clients.
+Create access policies and rules for a client or set of clients.

 1. In the Okta user interface, navigate to **Security > API**.
 2. Choose the name of the authorization server.